RonIovine/pshell/README.md

 There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL (only supported for UDP or UNIX pshell servers).
 This will provide a programmatic control access mechanism to the registered command line shell functions.
-A demo program is also provided to show the usage of the pshell control API.

 The signature for the embedded command line shell functions are similar to the 'main' in 'C' as follows: